 Obviously, the main reason we're more likely to get hurt in the spring is because there's more of us riding, but that's not the whole story.
 You haven't ridden for months, road conditions have changed after a season of snow and rain, and maybe you're on a new bike, or new tires.
 These and other factors, can combine with crash causes like speed, alcohol or mechanical failure and make you another data point for the NHTSA.
 Es no bueno.

 So before you ride, take a few minutes to check your bike and your attitude.
 How do you feel?
 Scared?
 Nervous?
 Confident?
+How is your gear?
+Got your motorcycle earplugs to give you hearing protection against wind noise?
+Is your helmet in good shape?
+How about your jacket, boots and protective gear?

 Maybe it's been more than just last summer since you've ridden—or you just want a chance to get some practice in a controlled area.
 In that case, consider taking a Basic RiderCourse from the MSF, or the CMSP's Motorcycle Training Course, or just practicing basic riding technique in a big, open parking lot.